nicho1210/HardWareDesign_final/README.md

 ### Original target
 The original goal was to build a real-time HDMI motion detection IP that could:
-- compare the current frame with the previous frame,
+- compare the current frame with the previous frame
-- generate a motion mask,
+- generate a motion mask
-- and overlay or display the motion result directly on the HDMI output.
+- and overlay or display the motion result directly on the HDMI output

 ### Final implementation
 The final system provides:
 - stable HDMI threshold output
 - background previous-frame motion analysis
 - packed motion reporting
-- 1–9 region-based motion localization
+- 1–16 region-based motion localization

 ### Important design lesson
 During development, we found that: